HDFGroup/vol-cache/doc/DESIGN.md

 * June 23, 2020 - Included comments from Quincey and Suren including LLU and several changes of APIs
 * June 8, 2020 - Initial draft design

-Many high performance computing (HPC) systems have node- local storage attached to the compute nodes.
+Many hiph performance computing (HPC) systems have node- local storage attached to the compute nodes.
 We proposed an implementation to utilize the local storage as a cache to improve the parallel I/O performance of scientific simulation applications.
 We prototype the design in HDF5 using the external VOL connector framework.
 We name it as ```cache VOL```.
 This document outlines the major design in the ```cache VOL```.

 ## Motivation
 Many high performance computing (HPC) systems have two types of fast storage, a global parallel file system such as Lustre or GPFS and node-local storage attached to the compute nodes.
 To our knowledge, the node-local storage is rarely integrated into the parallel I/O workflows of real applications.